TriKro/rsb-content/part4-evaluative_market_experiment/fake-door-smoke-test.md

 * To test if your idea arouses the interest of potential customers.
 * To test if an additional feature is a welcome addition to an existing product.

 The idea of this test is to build a fake advertisement or button on a website to gauge the interest of potential users by looking at the clickthrough rate.
-The fake door could link to a “coming soon” page and could prompt the user to add their email address to be notified when the product or feature is available.
+The fake door could link to a “coming soon” page and prompt the user to add their email address to be notified when the product or feature is available.

 ### Advantages